-(1) Be responsible for the chief judge's own calendar which shall include all case types and proceedings, without limitation.
-There will be no caseload adjustment during the term.
+(1) Be responsible for the chief judge's own calendar.

-(2) Be responsible for the administration of court rules and regulations
+(2) Be responsible for the administration of court rules and regulations.

-(3) Consider and rule on any ex parte applications for orders in cases which have not been assigned.
+(3) Consider and rule on any ex parte applications for orders in cases that have not been assigned.

-(4) Hear or reassign emergency matters when the assigned justice is absent or otherwise unavailable.
+(4) Hear or reassign emergency matters when the assigned judge is absent or otherwise unavailable.

-(5) Designate another justice to perform the duties of chief justice of the peace when the chief justice of the peace is absent.
+(5) Designate another judge to perform the duties of chief judge when the chief judge is absent.